sixfeetup/2023_DjangoConUS_PoweringEnergyStorage/slides.md

 - Top priority: every formula in the spreadsheets needs to be documented
 - Every formula needs valid and invalid examples (to know when to fail)
 - Add information about the spreadsheet version (file version), the cell location, all precedents and dependents
-- When possible link to Jupiter notebook example
+- When possible link to Jupyter notebook example
 :::

 # Transition {.semi-filtered data-background-image="images/nasa-Q1p7bh3SHj8-unsplash.jpg"}

 ## Prototype

-- Using Jupiter Notebooks
+- Using Jupyter Notebooks
 - Rapid development
 - No full stack required
 - Let customer test with real data